isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 What exactly did your grandfather say about his time in Thailand?
 He didn't say very much but he must have said something.

 Shirlene  9:42
 He did speak about some of the hardships he faced: about the complete lack of food sometimes, about going hungry, about making friends with the locals because I think he was allowed to exit the camp sometimes to buy food.
 I don't know where he got the money, maybe there was a barter trade going on.
 But he did speak about having friends among the local Thai people who helped him with food and medication.
-Well, at least local medicine that was available to help him and maybe his fellow rōmushas who were suffering.
+Well, at least local medicine that was available to help him and maybe his fellow rōmusha who were suffering.
 He spoke about how rudimentary the conditions in the camp were, like his bed, for instance.
 He had to fashion his own bed out of bamboo, very low to the ground.
 It was always muddy, raining, lots of snakes, lots of mosquitoes.
 So, disease was rife.
 And there were obviously a lot of death around him all the time.
 And one of his duties was to bury the dead the next morning.

 Jimmy  11:10
 He wanted to give them Muslim burial rites?

 Shirlene  11:14
-Yes, as a Muslim, his wish was to give his fellow Muslim rōmushas the Muslim burial rites, but it was just not possible sometimes.
+Yes, as a Muslim, his wish was to give his fellow Muslim rōmusha the Muslim burial rites, but it was just not possible sometimes.
 So that was, I think, one of the toughest things for him.

 Jimmy  11:33
 I can imagine.
 It must have been quite hard.
 We know about the Death Railway because of movies like The Bridge on the River Kwai and all that.
 But we don't know as much about the rōmusha.
 Why is that?

 Shirlene  11:46
-I think this is because many of the rōmushas came from plantations, from the villages.
+I think this is because many of the rōmusha came from plantations, from the villages.
 And many were illiterate.
-Many of the rōmushas who came from Malaya were actually Tamil plantation workers.
+Many of the rōmusha who came from Malaya were actually Tamil plantation workers.
 So they came from the deep plantations of Malaya, and they couldn't read or write.
 And, interestingly, they were attracted to the work because the Japanese marketed it as real work with real pay, very good wages.
 So some of these Tamil plantation workers actually voluntarily signed up, and went on to the Death Railway, to the Thai-Burma railway, with their families.
 With their wife with their children.
 Some of the children were actually brought to the camps because they really thought it was a real job, and a job that would pay more than working in a rubber plantation or a palm oil plantation.
 Nobody knew about the appalling conditions.
 And some of these Tamil plantation workers actually brought entire families.
 There is a group in Malaysia called the Death Railway Group on Facebook.
 I have seen some postings on the Facebook page about the rōmusha children who actually grew up in the camp.
 Of course, when these Facebook posts were done, they were already in their late 80s, 90s.
 But they were kids.
 They went to the camps with their parents.

 Jimmy  13:40
 And they wrote about what they remember?